jundalisay/sp/content/en/research/benham/palmistry/part-2/chapter-11b.md

 It may mean a poet, an actor, a singer, or refer to any other of the artistic callings.

-On all sides of his character, the Apollonian loves beauty, and whatever is pleasing to the eye or sense.
-If the third phalanx be longest, especially if it be thick, and a deep line of Apollo is seen, the subject is not an artist, for he will like chromos better than the old masterpieces, will love high colors, flashy dressing, and will seek to display his taste on all occasions, much to the amusement of people of true artistic feelings, whose society he affects.
-Such subjects are always money-makers.
+The Apollonian loves beauty, and whatever is pleasing to the eye or sense.

+If the third phalanx is longest and thick and a deep line of Apollo is seen, the subject is always a money-maker, not an artist
+- He will like chromos better than the old masterpieces, will love high colors, flashy dressing, and will seek to display his taste on all occasions, much to the amusement of people of true artistic feelings, whose society he affects.

 These 3 illustrations show the method of applying a deep line to the three worlds of the finger, by giving an intense interpretation to the line, based upon the quality of the subject.